EqHsReasearchLab/equity-bot-1/README.md

 ---

 ## Features
-- Upload or paste text from a document
+- Import document into website
 - Automatically scan for flagged terms or phrases
 - Suggest more equitable alternatives
 - Provide feedback to promote inclusive communication